eead-csic-compbio/chloroplast_assembly_protocol/README.md

 ## Software dependencies

-This protocol has been tested on Linux x86_64 systems, although it also work on Mac-OSX settings.
+This protocol has been tested on Linux x86_64 systems, although it should also work on Mac-OSX settings.
 It requires perl, which should be installed on all Linux environments, plus some third-party programs listed below, which are provided pre-compiled.
 In order to check whether they work on your machine, or to re-compile them otherwise, for instance on Mac-OSX, please run on the terminal:
 ```{shell}
 perl ./install.pl
 ```